-- An overview of election administration and election activities, including the total number of votes cast, turnout (in total and by mode), registration rates, the number of precincts and poll workers, provisional balloting, and use of election technology. - A report on voter registration activities in the previous two-year election cycle, including the total number of registered voters, the modes by which registrations were submitted, the types of registrations submitted, usage of same-day voter registration, removal or confirmation notices sent to voters, and the number of voters removed from registration lists. - A report on data related to voting by uniformed and overseas citizens in the previous twoyear election cycle, including the total number of registered and eligible UOCAVA voters; the number of FPCAs received, accepted, and rejected; the total number of UOCAVA absentee ballots transmitted, returned, cast, and counted; the number of UOCAVA absentee ballots not counted and the reason for rejection; and the number of FWABs returned and cast by UOCAVA voters. - A report on the Policy Survey, including State's policies on voter registration and list maintenance; by-mail voting; in-person voting prior to Election Day; vote centers; UOCAVA voting; provisional voting; election technology, election certification, recounts, and audits; voter identification; and how criminal convictions affect voter registration.
+- An overview of election administration and election activities, including the total number of votes cast, turnout (in total and by mode), registration rates, the number of precincts and poll workers, provisional balloting, and use of election technology. - A report on voter registration activities in the previous two-year election cycle, including the total number of registered voters, the modes by which registrations were submitted, the types of registrations submitted, usage of same-day voter registration, list maintenance removal or confirmation notices sent to voters, and the number of voters removed from registration lists.7 - A report on data related to voting by uniformed and overseas citizens in the previous twoyear election cycle, including the total number of registered and eligible UOCAVA voters; the number of FPCAs received, accepted, and rejected; the total number of UOCAVA absentee ballots transmitted, returned, cast, and counted; the number of UOCAVA absentee ballots

-&lt;sup>7 The Help America Vote Act (HAVA) of 2002 amended the NVRA to require EAC to issue a report on the impact of the NVRA no later than June 30 of each odd-numbered year ((52 U.S.C. § 20508, as amended by P.L.
+7 The Help America Vote Act (HAVA) of 2002 amended the NVRA to require EAC to issue a report on the impact of the NVRA no later than June 30 of each odd-numbered year ((52 U.S.C. § 20508, as amended by P.L.
 107-252 § 802(b)).
 For the 2004 election this NVRA report was issued as part of the Election Day Survey Report.
 Since the 2006 election, the EAC has issued this report as part of the EAVS Comprehensive Report.